Ebuube/alx-low_level_programming/0x0E-structures_typedef/README.md

 If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil)) If d is NULL print nothing.

+The file 4-new_dog.c is a C function that creates a new dog.

+Prototype: dog_t *new_dog(char *name, float age, char *owner);
+You have to store a copy of name and owner
+Return NULL if the function fails